Skip to content

 background

-It is also essential to ensure that the background does not detract from the subject but rather complements them.
-The background should not be too busy or cluttered and should not take away from the subject’s focus.
+It is also essential to ensure that the background does not detract from the subject but complements them.
+The background should not be too busy or cluttered or detract from the subject’s focus.
 To achieve this, photographers can use a shallow depth of field to blur the background, making the subject stand out.

-A shallow depth of field is achieved by using a large aperture (small f-number) which creates a narrow depth of field.
-When using this portrait photography technique, the subject is in focus while the background is blurred, creating a beautiful bokeh effect.
+A shallow depth of field is achieved by using a large aperture (small f-number), which creates a narrow depth of field.
+When using this portrait photography technique, the subject is focused while the background is blurred, creating a beautiful bokeh effect.
 This effect helps to direct the viewer’s attention to the subject and separates them from the surroundings.

 Ultimately, the background should complement and enhance the subject’s features, mood, and personality rather than distract from them.
-By taking careful consideration of the background, portrait photographers can create a cohesive and visually appealing portrait that captures the essence of their subject.
+By carefully considering the background, portrait photographers can create a cohesive and visually appealing portrait that captures the essence of their subject.

 4. Focus on the eyes